-Our overall goal is that civil society globally is more informed, networked, and able to play its role in the transparent and accountable recovery of stolen assets and in preventing the theft of public money.
+Our overall goal with this project was that civil society globally is more informed, networked, and able to play its role in the transparent and accountable recovery of stolen assets and in preventing the theft of public money.

 We believe it is important to understand a) what works to deter cross-border kleptocracy and to strengthen tools that do so, and b) how the exposure of transnational corruption cases and the return of ill-gotten gains can be used by civil soeciety to build accountable, transparent, democratic structures that can help prevent future kleptocratic practices.